University of Louisville Logo

 The contemporary identity of the University of Louisville reflects its history.
 The mascot and official university colors were adopted in 1913.
 The wife of John L. Patterson, the Dean of Liberal Arts at the time, suggested making the Northern Cardinal, the state bird of seven US states, the primary symbol of UofL.
 The combination of red and black was chosen due to the bird’s plumage.

 The current university logo features the head of a red cardinal.
-The history of this graphic symbol began in the 1960s when artists decided to depict the sports mascot as an anthropomorphic bird with a predatory grimace: a beak filled with teeth expressing aggression.
+The history of this graphic symbol dates back to the 1960s, when artists depicted the sports mascot as an anthropomorphic bird with a predatory grimace: a toothy beak expressing aggression.
 In 1983, UofL introduced an identification program that included a word mark developed by Stewart Winner Inc. In 2008, a full academic rebranding took place.
-The institution got a new visual symbol featuring the bird’s head, based on the sport’s emblem adopted in 1998.
+The institution adopted a new visual symbol featuring the bird’s head, based on the sport’s 1998 emblem.
 The SME company created this design.

 What is the University of Louisville?

-The University of Louisville is an educational institution that joined the system of state universities in 1970.
+The University of Louisville is an educational institution that joined the state university system in 1970.
 It was established in 1798 in Kentucky and is one of the oldest universities in the southern United States.
-UofL educates students and conducts scientific research in various fields, such as biomedicine, computer science, and social and natural sciences.
+UofL educates students and conducts scientific research across various fields, including biomedicine, computer science, and the social and natural sciences.

 before 2008